abacon/resume/resume.markdown

 June 2010 - Present

-- Configured and set-up servers and computer labs for the Math and Computer Science Departments.
+- Configured and set-up servers, computer labs, and faculty machines.
 - Developed documentation for server and lab configurations.
-- Configured machines and software to meet faculty needs.
-- Wrote scripts automating and streamlining many aspects of the account creation and system maitenence processes.
+- Wrote scripts to simply and improve aspects of the account creation and maitenence procceses.

 ## Additional Experience